former-redphones/roastbot9000/README.md

 -
 - It was a struggle to find which of the methods for AI Agent creation was the modern method.
 Langchain and that entire industry is growing so fast.
 - It took a lot of attempts to get the Instructions for the AI to a point where it worked.
 At a couple of points, it was breraking its filter.
+- There are a lot of facial recognition tools out there for python, so we had to figure out what was the best to use.
+Once we found one that worked, we found out it was too slow, and we ended up with a hybrid approach using one fast model and one thorough model.